 This is a very exciting time in your life, and the next few years will bring many changes.
-Often times with change comes stress and confusion, and we here at the Counseling Center are here to help students cope with a number of issues in order to ensure a positive and successful college experience.
+Often times with change comes stress and confusion, and we here at Counseling Services are here to help students cope with a number of issues in order to ensure a positive and successful college experience.

 All full time students at Juniata are eligible to meet with a counselor up to ten times per year.
-If a student’s issues are beyond the Counseling Center’s resources, or if more extensive counseling is needed, students can be referred elsewhere in the community.
+If a student’s issues are beyond the Counseling Service’s resources, or if more extensive counseling is needed, students can be referred elsewhere in the community.

 Remember, these next few years can be some of the best years of your life, but they can also be the most challenging.
 Please know that there are many resources available to help you get through the more difficult times.